Tom5521/STBackup/README.md

 The program is run from the command line and accepts various commands and options.

 ### Commands

-- `make`: creates the backup folder in the application's main directory.
+- `make`: creates the backup folder structure
-- `save`: performs a backup of the application files to the backup folder.
+- `save`: backs up the files to the `Backup/` folder
-- `restore`: restores the backup files to the application folder.
+- `restore`: restores the files from the `Backup/` folder
-- `route`: moves the backup folder to a different location.
+- `route [destination]`: moves the `Backup/` folder to the specified destination
-- `start`: starts the application server.
+- `start`: starts the SillyTavern server
-- `update`: updates the application from a Git repository.
-Use `update me` to update the script and `update ST` to update the SillyTavern app.
+- `update [me/ST]`: updates the tool or the SillyTavern server
-- `ls`: lists the files in the cloud storage service.
+- `ls`: lists the files in the remote server
-- `upload`: uploads the application files to the cloud storage service.
+- `upload`: uploads the files to the remote server
-- `download`: downloads the application files from the cloud storage service.
+- `download`: downloads the files from the remote server
-- `init`: initializes and configures the cloud storage service.
+- `init`: initializes the SillyTavern server
-- `rebuild`: rebuilds the program binary file.
+- `rebuild`: rebuilds the tool
-- `link`:Create a link in the root folder of SillyTavern so you don't have to go into the folder to make your backups.
-The input of the commands is the same, but now you can do it from the SillyTavern folder.
-- `remote`Ask for rclone's remote server address and write it to remote.txt
+- `remote`: configures the remote server
-- `cleanlog` Serves...
-Precisely as the name indicates...
-To make chicken breaststroke!...
-It is used to clean the log file (app.log).
+- `cleanlog`: cleans the log file

+### Configuration

+The program reads the remote server route from the `remote.txt` file.
+If the file doesn't exist, the program will prompt the user to enter the route.

-### Options
+### Log

-- `remote.txt`: specifies the name of the cloud storage service.
+The program logs all the actions in the `app.log` file.

 # SillyTavernBackup Installer